rockspoon/structure-poc/docs/project-structure.md

 1. `:app` can access and register a SyncReceiver in `:core_receiver`  to listen to push notification
 2. A sync push notification arrives stating in the message that table `product` should be updated.
 3. `:core_receiver` BroadcastReceiver can access and use UseCase in `:core_domain` to call syncProductTableUseCase();
-4. SyncProductTableUseCase(databaseRepository, networkReppository) can see it's repository dependencies in ":core_data", so it performs the tasks of fetching new data from network and update database.
+4. `SyncProductTableUseCase(databaseRepository, networkRepository)` can see it's repository dependencies in ":core_data", so it performs the tasks of fetching new data from network and update database.
 This can also be done in a sync service, but for the sake of example we pretend that there is no sync service;
 5. `:datasource_database` ProductDataSource notifies observers of `Flow<List<entity.Product>>` in `:core_data` ProductRepository;
 6. `:core_data` ProductRepository map the Flow to Flow<List<model.Product>> in `:core_domain`, which is observed by ProductsViewModel in ':feature_catalog' since it can see `:core_domain` from `:app` since they are api gradle dependency on `:app`;
 7. `:feature_catalog` ProductsViewModel emits a UiState : StateFlow with a Success(data) message to fragment;